KratosMultiphysics/CoSimIO/docs/tutorials/python/integration_co_sim_io.md

 settings.SetString("solver_version", "1.25")

 info = CoSimIO.Connect(settings)

+# The connect_info contains now:
+# - The name of the connection ("connection_name") to be used for further calls to CoSimIO
+# - The status of the connection ("connection_status")

-std::connection_name = info.GetString("connection_name") # getting name of connection for future calls
+connection_name = info.GetString("connection_name") # getting name of connection for future calls
 if info.GetInt("connection_status") == CoSimIO.ConnectionStatus.Connected:
     print("Connected!")